A Christmas Carol Redux

 It is extremely rare in Classical Music to see the exact same program, with the exact same performers, putting out essentially the exact same recording within a few years of each other.
 I would be hard put to name such an occasion, although when Christmas is involved, perhaps there are more examples.

-What is the difference?
-Well, if you didn't see it on the cover, Christine Baranski is narrating.
+What is the difference here?
+Well, if you didn't see it on the cover, Christine Baranski is narrating the Charles Dickens tale.
 Earlier, Sarah Walker narrated, an Appalachian storyteller where I had my doubts regarding her abilities in a British tale.
-Baranski is a Hollywood figure, also hailing from the US, however her huskier vocal quality and pitch seems better geared towards a ghost story.
+Baranski is a Hollywood figure, also hailing from the US, however her huskier, lower-pitched vocal quality seems better geared towards a ghost story.

 Post a Comment